A note on set theoretical solutions of the Yang-Baxter equation with trivial retraction: Multipermutation level

 By a standard result of linear algebra the fact that these linear operators are diagonalizable and commute implies that they are \emph{simultaneously} diagonalizable, i.e. there exists a basis of $V$ consisting of eigenvectors of all these maps, say $\{v_1, \ldots, v_n\}$.
 Write $\lambda_{i,\re x}$, resp. $\mu_{i,\re y}$, for the eigenvalue of $v_i$ with respect to $\LL_{\re x}$, resp. $\RR_{\re y}$.
 Using the fact that $R = \left( \sum_{\re x, \re y \in \re X} \LL_{\re x} \circ p_{\re y} \ot \RR_{\re y} \circ p_{\re x} \right) \circ \tau$ and that for each $i$ there is exactly one $\re{z(i)}$ such that $p_{\re{z(i)}}(v_i) \neq 0$ we get

-Since $\lambda_{i,j}$ and $\mu_{i,j}$ are roots of unity, so is their product and we are done. \end{proof}
+Since $\lambda_{i,\re{z(j)}}$ and $\mu_{j,\re{z(i)}}$ are roots of unity, so is their product and we are done. \end{proof}

+Notice that this proof is the only place where we use that the base field is $\CC$, to guarantee that the minimal polynomial of the linear transformation induced by a permutation splits.

 \paragraph The algebra $Q(X,r)$ associated to a solution is the quotient of the tensor algebra $T(V)$ by the ideal generated by the image of the map $\Id_{V \otimes V} - R$.
-This is a quadratic algebra whose properties have been studied intensively, see for example \cites{GIJO03,GI04,GI12}.
-Proposition \ref{P:q-polynomials} arose from attempts to study this algebras.
-It follows from it that if $\Ret(X,r)$ is a trivial solution then $Q(X,r)$ is a twisted polynomial algebra, and furthermore it is integral if and only if $r$ is involutive.
-A similar result holds for the Hopf algebra associated to the solution (see \cite{ESS99}*{section 2.9}).
-These results appear in the MsC thesis of Agust\'\i n Mu\~noz \cite{Munoz}.
+Following \cite{Manin88} this algebra is called the Yang-Baxter algebra associated to the solution.
+As shown in \cite{GIvdB98}*{Corollary 1.5}, this algebra is integral whenever $(X,r)$ is involutive.
+In fact by \cite{JKVA19}*{Theorem 4.5} if $(X,r)$ is finite, bijective and left non-degenerate then $Q(X,r)$ is integral if and only if $(X,r)$ is involutive.